newnetdev/NetworkToCode-Class/labs/Lab_08_Using_Python_Modules.md

 ##### Step 4

 You can also access your OS ENVIRONMENT variables.
-Here we're accessing an environment variable called `HOME`.
+Here we're accessing an environment variable called `HOME`:

 ```python
 >>> os.getenv('HOME')